espressif/esp-mdf/docs/en/api-guides/mupgrade.rst

 :link_to_translation:`zh_CN:[中文]`

-Mupgrade, or MESH Upgrade, is a solution for simultaneous over-the-air (OTA) upgrading of multiple ESP-MESH devices on the same wireless network by efficient routing of data flows.
+Mupgrade, or MESH Upgrade, is a solution for simultaneous over-the-air (OTA) upgrading of multiple ESP-WIFI-MESH devices on the same wireless network by efficient routing of data flows.

 Mupgrade downloads a firmware upgrade to a root node, which splits it into fragments and flashes multiple devices with these fragments.
 When each device receives all the fragments, the mass upgrade is completed.